Home Town (song)

-"Home Town" is a song by the British new wave musician Joe Jackson released on Jackson's 1986 album, Big World.
+"Home Town" is a song by the British new wave musician Joe Jackson released on Jackson's 1986 live album, Big World.
 Written as an ode to his home of Portsmouth, "Home Town" was later released as the follow-up to his politically-charged single, "Right and Wrong".
 Despite its lack of chart success, the song has since attracted positive critical reception.

 Background

 "Home Town," a song about the singer longing to return to his "home town," was written by Jackson as a nostalgic look-back on his childhood home of Portsmouth.
 Jackson said of the song, "'Home Town' was a deliberate exercise in writing a nostalgic song.
 It's not something I tend to indulge in that much.
 I think it turned out quite well".
 After performing the song in concert, Jackson joked, "That was a nostalgic song.
 I try to not write too many of those.
 But after a while, they're all nostalgic".

 In the song's lyrics, Jackson sings from the perspective of a busy city worker who longs to leave his current standing and return to his childhood home, which he doesn't even know is still there.
 Musically, the song is a soft rock song featuring a clean guitar track.

 In addition to its appearance on Big World, "Home Town" was released as a single in 1986, following "Right and Wrong."
 It was backed with the Big World track "Tango Atlantico" in Britain and a live version of "I'm the Man" in America.
 "Home Town" did not chart in either country.
 Jackson later described the song "Dave" off of his 2019 album Fool as being "in a similar vein to 'Home Town'".